yjs/yjs/renderer.md

 ## Best Practices

-### Attribution Manager Lifecycle
+### Renderer Lifecycle

-- Create one attribution manager per document or collaboration session
+- Create one renderer per document or collaboration session
-- Ensure the attribution manager is consistently used across all operations
+- Ensure the renderer is consistently used across all operations
-- Pass the same attribution manager instance to all methods that need attribution
+- Pass the same renderer instance to all methods that need attribution

 ## Migration Guide